allegro/blog/_posts/2024-11-30-circuitbreaker-not-only-for-http-calls.md

 tags: [ programming, principles, code, tech  ]
 ---

-When we think about Circuit Breaker pattern, we instantly connect it to http client in our mind.
-Just make some annotation or wrapper and proceed with codding.
-In this article I will try to encourage you to use this pattern for resolving business problems.
-Based on live example in allegro I will show you how to use implementation of CircuitBreaker from [Resiliance4j](https://resilience4j.readme.io/) library for cases other then http calls.
+When we think about the Circuit Breaker pattern, we instantly associate it with the HTTP client.
+Just make some annotation or wrapper and proceed with coding.
+In this article, I will encourage you to use this pattern to resolve business problems.
+Based on a live example from Allegro I will show you how to use the implementation of CircuitBreaker from [Resiliance4j](https://resilience4j.readme.io/) library for cases other than HTTP calls.

-## What's circuit breaker pattern
+## What's the circuit breaker pattern
-Circuit breaker is a simple but powerful pattern for detecting failures and ensuring reliability of system.
+The circuit breaker is a simple but powerful pattern for detecting failures and ensuring reliability of the system.
-It tracks how many times the operation has failed and if it exceeds the threshold.
-The circuit will transit to **OPEN** when the threshold is exceeded, and it will not allow to execute given task.
-After some time it will change its state to **HALF_OPEN** during which some operation will be allowed to check if the system is back to normal.
-If the operation is successful, the circuit will change its state to **CLOSED** and will allow all operations.
+It tracks how many times the operation has failed and if it exceeds a specific threshold.
+The circuit will transition to **OPEN** when the threshold is exceeded, and it will not allow us to execute a given task.
+After some time, it will change its state to **HALF_OPEN** during which some operations will be allowed to check if the system is back to normal.
+If an operation is successful, the circuit will change its state to **CLOSED** and will allow all operations.
 If the operation fails, the circuit will change its state to **OPEN** again.

 ![cb](/assets/img/articles/2024-11-30-circuitbreaker-not-only-for-http-calls/cb.png)

-For me at first it was a little bit confusing to remember that **OPEN** is negative state but if you think about it like about electronic circuit it all makes sense.
+For me, at first, it was a little bit confusing to remember that **OPEN** is a negative state.
+However, if you think about it like about an electronic circuit, it all makes sense.

 ![cb_ele_schema](/assets/img/articles/2024-11-30-circuitbreaker-not-only-for-http-calls/cb_electric.png)

 ## Allegro requirements
-Allegro is complex but must be simple to use, fast and reliable and payment process (on which we will focus) is not an exception - there are a lot of going in the background starting from adding item to a basket, choosing delivery, payment method and ending on payment.
-There are dozens of services and many third party company involved.
+Allegro is complex but must be simple to use, fast and reliable.
+The payment process (which we will focus on) is no exception - there are a lot of things going in the background, starting from adding items to a basket, choosing a delivery method as well as a payment method and ending on payment itself.
+There are dozens of services and many third-party companies involved.

-In such complex system it is normal that from time to time some part of it will fail, but we have to make sure that we are handling it properly.
+In such a complex system, it is normal that some part of it fails from time to time, but we need to ensure that we handle them properly.

 ## Buisness problem to be solved
-One of responsibilities of team which I am a part of is to provide payment methods from which user can choose preferable one.
+One of the responsibilities of the team which I am a part of is to provide payment methods from which user can choose their preferred one.

 ![payment_methods](/assets/img/articles/2024-11-30-circuitbreaker-not-only-for-http-calls/payment_methods.png)
 ![pbl](/assets/img/articles/2024-11-30-circuitbreaker-not-only-for-http-calls/pbl.png)

-As we can see there are plenty of methods and every one have to be handled differently.
-For each a different third party is involved and risk of failure is increasing and more important - part of those failures are not fixable in allegro system.
+As we can see above, there are plenty of methods, and each one has to be handled differently.
+For each method, a different third party is involved, and the risk of failure is increasing.
+More importantly, many of those failures are not fixable in the Allegro system.

-How to handle it?
-We have two choices:
+How should we handle it?
+We have basically two choices:
-- return an exceptions during payments to users and wait patiently for fix
+- Return exceptions during payments to users and wait patiently for a fix.
-- handle it gracefully and switch off payment method.
+- Handle it gracefully and switch off the payment method.

-Of course, we choose second option.
-In "stone age" we had to turn off services responsible for payment methods, then we evolved, and we move turning off methods to configuration but both of these method were slow - many users have already experienced problem after clicking "pay" button before methods were turned them off.
+Of course, we choose the second option.
+In the "Stone Age" we had to turn off services responsible for payment methods, then we evolved, and we moved from turning off methods to configuration.
+However, both of these methods were slow - many users had already experienced problems after clicking the "pay" button before methods were turned off.

-We needed something faster and not requiring human intervention.
+We needed something faster that did not require human intervention.
-We came up with idea to use Circuit Breaker implementation for this problem from Resiliance4j library.
-We never use it for other reason than annotation for http calls.
-Were a little bit uncertain, but we decided to gave it a try.
+We therefore came up with the idea to use Circuit Breaker implementation for this problem from the Resiliance4j library.
+We had never used it for any other reason than annotation for http calls.
+Were a little bit uncertain, but we decided to give it a try.

 ## Solution with implementation

 ![arch](/assets/img/articles/2024-11-30-circuitbreaker-not-only-for-http-calls/arch.png)

-We are using message broker which receives information about failures from different payment services on each payment method and pass them to microservice which holds implementation of circuitbreakers.
+We are using a message broker that receives information about failures from different payment services for each payment method and passes this information to a microservice that holds implementation of circuitbreakers.

 We are using Resiliance4j library for Circuit Breaker implementation. https://github.com/resilience4j/resilience4j